 - Brush the beaten egg over the tops of the buns.1 egg

 - Pipe crosses over the top of the buns and bake for 15-20 minutes.
-The buns may need to be turned during the last 5 mintues of the bake for an even golden brown colour.
+The buns may need to be turned during the last 5 minutes of the bake for an even golden brown color across the buns.

 Hot Cross Bun Glaze (Optional)